amine4567/custom-tzfile-generator/README.md

-Convert csv files to tzfiles or vice-versa
+Convert csv files into tzfiles and vice-versa